Time-varying Mediation Analysis with Binary Exposure and Single Mediator

 bootstrap to obtain confidence intervals for effect estimates.

-This can be enabled by setting boot = TRUE
+This can be enabled by setting boot = TRUE, along with

-specifying the number of bootstrap samples via nboot
+specifying the number of bootstrap samples via nboot, and

 For illustration purposes, and to reduce computational burden in this example, we run only 5 bootstrap iterations.